-Since 1982 CLO has seen exponential growth because our clients love our services.
+Since 1982 CLO has offered services and specialist support coordination to people with disabilities and/or mental health support needs.
+Since then we have seen exponential growth because our clients love our services.
 And because we’ve seen so many happy clients, we have expanded and now provide services for many people spread throughout Metro Adelaide, the Fleurieu Peninsula, Adelaide Hills and even across on Kangaroo Island!How CLO can support you

 Click to download our 2018-2020 Strategic PlanDownload PDF

 Integrity and Honesty

 We expect everyone to be trustworthy, reliable and honest.

 Individuality and Independence

 Every person is different, we value the things that make each person unique.
 Everyone should then be supported to be the unique person they are and achieve as much independence as possible at home, at work and in the community.

 Everyone has the right to feel safe and live free from abuse, neglect and exploitation.